 - have diets that include large amounts of high-sugar and processed foods

 If your doctor suspects you have a B vitamin deficiency because of your diet or symptoms, they may ask you to have some blood tests to check your B vitamin levels.

-Lots of people take vitamin supplements, but there is no good evidence that they help unless you have a deficiency.
+Lots of people take vitamin supplements, but there is no good evidence that they help unless you have a vitamin deficiency, which is very unlikely in a healthy person.
 Australia’s best guide to how to eat healthily – the Australian Dietary Guidelines – doesn’t recommend them.

 Vitamin supplements are expensive.
 They are best taken only on a doctor’s advice.

 Most people get the vitamins they need from a healthy diet, which has a wide variety of foods, including: